DanielSarmiento04/augmented_reality_mobile_application_website/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for **Research and Educational Use Only** - see the [LICENSE](LICENSE) file for details.

+### License Terms

+- ✅ **Permitted Uses:**
+  - Academic research and study
+  - Educational purposes in academic institutions
+  - Non-commercial research projects
+  - Citation in academic publications

+- ❌ **Prohibited Uses:**
+  - Commercial use or distribution
+  - Selling or licensing for profit
+  - Integration into commercial products
+  - Use in production environments for business purposes

+- 📋 **Requirements:**
+  - Proper attribution to original authors
+  - Citation of Universidad Industrial de Santander (UIS)
+  - Notification of usage for research tracking
+  - Sharing of improvements back to the academic community

+**For commercial licensing inquiries, please contact the authors directly.**

 ## 📞 Support